AnnieTran-IJ/unit-2/Project/README.md

            bme_data = (bme_temp, bme_pressure, bme_humidity)  #store the data temporarily
            print(f"BME280 - Temperature: {bme_temp}, Pressure: {bme_pressure}, Humidity: {bme_humidity}")
 ```
-Similar to DHT11, this next part converts subsequent parts of the line (parts[1], parts[2], parts[3]) into floats for temperature, pressure, and humidity, respectively.
-If any part is missing, the corresponding variable is set to None.
-These values are stored in the global variable `bme_data` as a tuple with a debugging message.
+This part is designated for specific data from the DHT11 sensor.
+According to the format created initially, if existing, the second and third parts of the line will correspond to the DHT11 readings.
+Therefore, `float(parts[1])` converts the second part of the line to a float and stores it as `dht_humidity`; if it does not exist, it is set to None.
+Similarly, the third part (parts[2]) is assigned to `dht_temp`.
+These values are temporarily stored in the global variable `dht_data` as a tuple.
+Then, a message is printed to the console for debugging purposes.
+A similar process applies for BME280.
 ```.C++
        if dht_data and bme_data: #when both of them are collected, then save in the local file dht_temp, dht_humidity = dht_data